MODatUniSA/mod-image-server/README.md

 * ~~Create Image model~~.
 * ~~Create POST API for accepting images~~.
-* Fix Action Cable to update homepage with new images created.
+* ~~Fix Action Cable to update homepage with new images created.~~
-* Create slideshow on homepage of 30 most recent images.
+* ~~Create slideshow on homepage of 30 most recent images.~~

-Time so far: ~6 hours.
+* Make homepage slideshow fullscreen & fit the images to it.

 ## License